Shutdown in IoK ahead of top court hearing on property rights

 Meanwhile, Indian troops in their fresh act of state terrorism martyred one more youth in Bandipore district on Thursday, raising the toll to three in less than 24 hours in the occupied territory.

-The youth was killed by troops during a cordon and search operation at Parra Mohalla in Hajin area of the district.
+The youth was killed by troops during a cordon and search operation at Parra Mohalla in Hajin area of the district.—INP